How To Add Swap on CentOS 7

 swapfile in our root (

 /) directory, though you can name the file something else if you prefer.
-The file must allocate the amount of space that we want for our swap file.
+The file must allocate the amount of space that we want for our swap file, and it should be created in one contiguous block.

 After entering your password to authorize

-sudo privileges, the swap file will be created almost instantly, and the prompt will be returned to you.
+sudo privileges, the swap file will be created.
+This can take a few moments, then the prompt will be returned to you.
 We can verify that the correct amount of space was reserved for swap by using

 ls -lh /swapfile